Citation, DOI and article data

 Overall pulmonary toxicity occurs in 5-10% of treated patients 4-6.

-They typically present with exertional dyspnoea as the dominant symptom.
-Low grade fever, anorexia, muscle weakness have been reported also 2.
-In approximately a third of patients, presentation may mimic pulmonary infection 6.
+Patients typically present with exertional dyspnea as the dominant symptom.
+Low grade fever, anorexia and muscle weakness have also been reported 2.
+In approximately a third of patients, the presentation may mimic pulmonary infection 6.

 Respiratory function tests are usually abnormal with a restrictive pattern on spirometry and decreased gas transfer 2,6.
-Hypoxaemia is almost always present 6.
+Hypoxemia is almost always present 6.

-Amiodarone hydrochloride is a triiodinated antiarrhythmic, comprised of 37% iodine by weight, which accumulates in type II alceocytes 5,7.
-As is the case with other drug induced pulmonary toxicity, amiodarone can cause a variety of histopathologic patterns including 6-7:
+Amiodarone hydrochloride is a tri-iodinated antiarrhythmic, comprised of 37% iodine by weight, which accumulates in type II pneumocytes 5,7.
+As is the case with other drug-induced pulmonary toxicity, amiodarone can cause a variety of histopathologic patterns including 6,7: